jiffyclub/express-test/README.md

 [test_util.js](./test/test_util.js) is an example of testing a utility function.

+## Running Tests

+- Install local dependencies: `npm install`
-To run the tests make sure you have Mocha installed: `npm install -g mocha`.
+- Install Mocha CLI: `npm install -g mocha`.
-Then run `mocha` in the root directory of this repo.
+- Run `mocha` in the root directory of this repo.

 ## Libraries Used